marianaderrico/horus-example-vulnerabilities/README.md

 # Horus Examples

-# Example Using JAVASCRIPT and NPM
+# Example Using JAVASCRIPT and YARN

 This project there are examples to run using Horus and get vulnerabilities.